suncoast-devs/handbook/curriculum/fundamentals/modules/javascript/lessons/welcome-to-javascript/reading/variables.md

 # Variables

-In JavaScript we store information in `variables.` Variables are names we assign to store a value so that we can refer to it later.
+Like in most modern programming languages, in JavaScript we store information in `variables.` Variables are placeholders with meaningful names that we use to store a value so that we can refer to it later.

 The names of variables, called identifiers, conform to certain rules.